 - Makes your site more accessible to both users and search engines.

 Since content is the biggest driver for search traffic, identify one page or post on your site that you’d like to optimize throughout this course.
-This will be your practice content for applying the SEO concepts you learn, which you can then apply to the rest of the pages on your site.
+This will be your practice content for applying the SEO concepts you learn, which you can then use on the rest of your site’s pages.

 Action steps:

-- Select an existing page/post or plan to create a new one.
+- Select an existing page or post, or plan to create a new one.

 - Choose content that matches your site’s main topic or purpose.